knative/docs/docs/install/installing-istio.md

 kubectl apply -f istio-local-gateway.yaml
 ```

-Alternatively, if you want to install cluster local gateway for **development purpose**, run below command
+Alternatively, if you want to install the cluster local gateway for **development purposes**, enter the following command
 without `helm` for an easy installation:

 ```shell